 The subject property does not fall within the Oracle Road Scenic Corridor Overlay District.
-It is within the Tangerine Road Corridor Overlay District but because the property does not front on Tangerine Road and is set back a significant distance, a viewshed analysis is not required.
+The subject property is within the Tangerine Road Corridor Overlay District but is exempt from some of the district's requirements because it is within the Rancho Vistoso PAD.
+The TRCOD sections from which the Property is not exempted do not apply because this particular property does not front Tangerine Road and is ~800' from the Tangerine right-of-way.

-The architectural design of these rental homes

-will be consistent with surrounding residential developments and will adhere to the Rancho Vistoso PAD's design guidelines.
+The architectural design of these rental homes will be consistent with surrounding residential developments and will adhere to the Rancho Vistoso PAD's design guidelines.
 They will be constructed out of materials such as stucco, adobe, and wood frame, and will have either a gabled, tiled or flat roof.
 All structures will be painted in desert neutral colors to help blend this development into the desert environment.